pragya2211/MS-FindingThePath/README.md

 * Start and End node can be changed by options in the menu.
 * There is an option to use diagonal movements while finding the path.
 * Another node can be added by using option in the menu bar.
 The path then would be shortest path from start to new point and then new to end point.
+* The blue region after running the BFS algorithm shows the nodes that were visited.